BeeBeeBethC/The-Gardening-Club/README.md

 - TODO typography, why fonts selected and used accessibility (sans/sans-serif)
 - TODO imagery *see screenshots* different aspects of the website design that are relevant features.
 - TODO wireframes across different devices/different perspectives.
-Mobile, Tablet, Laptop and Desktop. *back to balsamiq*
+Mobile, Tablet, Laptop and Desktop. *bring images across from canva.*

 - - -